MarikaBBB/Most-Subscribed-YouTube-Channels/README.md

 - Nayana Vutukuri

 ## Project Overview
 This project is an essential part of our SQL course.
-The objective is to create a relational database that reflects the major learning outcomes from the course modules.
-The project includes core requirements and additional advanced options to enhance our learning experience.
+The objective is to create a relational database that reflects the major learning outcomes from the 8 weeks of SQL course.
+The project includes core requirements and additional advanced options.

 ## Dataset
 We used the dataset "Most Subscribed YouTube Channels" from Kaggle, which explores YouTube channel information.
 This dataset includes: